Hidekii1/Hidekii1/README.md

 <img align="right" alt="GIF" width="30%" src="./assets/aerith.gif"/>

-- 🔭 I’m currently working on 2 website with React + Vite
+- 🔭 I’m currently working on a website and app for mobile
 - 🌱 I’m currently learning React, React Native, Next JS and Angular
-- 🤔 I’m looking for help with web development
+- 🤔 I’m looking for help with... nothing at the moment
 - 💬 Ask me about Linux and Windows, React, MongoDB
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Play VALORANT :)